 - 1.1 Rule B7 of the Firefighters' Pension Scheme Order 1992 (SI 1992/129) and article 18 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007 (SR 2007/144) (collectively "the Regulations") state that a member entitled to an ordinary, short service, ill health or deferred pension may commute a portion of their pension for a lump sum.
-The lump sum is the actuarial equivalent of the commuted portion at the date of retirement, calculated from tables prepared by the Government Actuary. - 1.2 Rule IA2 (in England and Wales) of the Firefighters' Pension Scheme Order 1992 (SI 1992/129) and article 75 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007 (SR 2007/144) state that certain pension credit members may commute a portion of their pension for a lump sum.
-The lump sum is the actuarial equivalent of the commuted portion at a specified age. - 1.3 The purpose of this note is to provide to administrators the tables for commutation of pension to lump sum in the Firefighters' Pension Scheme (1992) in England and Wales and the Firefighters' Pension Scheme 2007 Northern Ireland ("1992 Scheme (FPS 2007 in Northern Ireland)"). - 1.4 This guidance supersedes the commutation guidance issued by GAD dated 18 March 2016 and any previous guidance or advice issued by GAD in connection with firefighters' pension commutation and has immediate effect. - 1.5 This note should not be used for any purpose other than to determine the commutation factor that should be applied to the amount of pension commuted to provide a lump sum in the 1992 Scheme (FPS 2007 in Northern Ireland).
-For example: - > This guidance does not apply to the commutation for lump sum in the 2006 Scheme (2007 Scheme in Wales, NFPS 2007 in Northern Ireland) or the 2015 Scheme (FPS 2015 in Northern Ireland). - > This guidance does not apply to the trivial commutation of pension under rules B8, E5 and E6 of The Firefighters' Pension Scheme Order 1992 or articles 19, 40 and 41 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007. - This guidance also does not cover the calculation of the capitalised value of benefits for the purpose of determining death gratuities under rule E4 of The Firefighters' Pension Scheme Order 1992 or article 39 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007. - > This guidance does not cover firefighters in Scotland.
-These firefighters are covered under separate guidance. - 1.6 This note should be considered in its entirety, not as individual sections which if considered in isolation, may be misleading.
+The lump sum is the actuarial equivalent of the commuted portion at the date of retirement, calculated from tables prepared by the Government Actuary. - 1.2 Rule IA2 (in England and Wales) of the Firefighters' Pension Scheme Order 1992 (SI 1992/129) and article 75 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007 (SR 2007/144) state that certain pension credit members may commute a portion of their pension for a lump sum. - 1.3 The lump sum is the actuarial equivalent of the commuted portion at a specified age. - 1.4 The purpose of this note is to provide to administrators the tables for commutation of pension to lump sum in the Firefighters' Pension Scheme (1992) in England and Wales and the Firefighters' Pension Scheme 2007 Northern Ireland ("1992 Scheme (FPS 2007 in Northern Ireland)"). - 1.5 This guidance supersedes the commutation guidance issued by GAD dated 31 October 2018 and any previous guidance or advice issued by GAD in connection with firefighters' pension commutation and has immediate effect. - 1.6 This note should not be used for any purpose other than to determine the commutation factor that should be applied to the amount of pension commuted to provide a lump sum in the 1992 Scheme (FPS 2007 in Northern Ireland).
+For example: - This guidance does not apply to the commutation for lump sum in the 2006 Scheme (2007 Scheme in Wales, NFPS 2007 in Northern Ireland) or the 2015 Scheme (FPS 2015 in Northern Ireland). - This guidance does not apply to the trivial commutation of pension under rules B8, E5 and E6 of The Firefighters' Pension Scheme Order 1992 or articles 19, 40 and 41 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007. - This guidance also does not cover the calculation of the capitalised value of benefits for the purpose of determining death gratuities under rule E4 of The Firefighters' Pension Scheme Order 1992 or article 39 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007. - This guidance does not cover firefighters in Scotland.
+These firefighters are covered under separate guidance. - 1.7 This note should be considered in its entirety, not as individual sections which if considered in isolation, may be misleading.
 Conclusions reached by a review of some sections on their own may be incorrect.

-- 1.7 This note only covers the actuarial principles around the calculation and application of commutation factors.
-Any legal advice in this area should be sought from an appropriately qualified person or source. - 1.8 This note does not provide advice on whether a member should commute any part of their pension.
-Third parties should not rely on this guidance, but should separately seek their own actuarial advice where appropriate.
+1.8 This note only covers the actuarial principles around the calculation and application of commutation factors.
+Any legal advice in this area should be sought from an appropriately qualified person or source.